 But my nerves faded.
 We talked about not just my music but his life and everything including what a tough time he was having with Parkinson's disease.
 He was already losing some of his independence.
 Still he continued to try to help, playing my music on his radio show and said he would try to get me signed.
-He also thankfully loved the three new tracks we sent him.
+He also loved the three new tracks we sent him.
 We planned to get to New York to meet in person, but unfortunately ran out of time due to recording.
 Sadly my album was not yet finished and Bruce's health was deteriorating badly by then.
 Even his speech was difficult.
-Contact became limited this past year, we could only send him cards as he had moved into assisted care.
+Contact became limited this past year as he had moved into assisted care.

 It's still magical to me that someone like Bruce reached out as genuinely and often as he did.
 I didn't know Bruce for long, or arguably even very well.
 But from our conversations it was clear he lived for music and somehow hadn't become hardened in his heart by a whole lifetime at the top of the music BUSINESS.
 I'm only one, but he has been a light on my own musical path.
 But all of his phenomenal musical achievements aside, more than anything, Bruce struck me as a good guy - humble and genuine.
 Who deeply loved music.